 Help young people to achieve their academic potential by becoming involved with our Schools Plus programme!

-Schools Plus Cambridge is the flagship voluntary project of the Cambridge Hub.
-It is a student-run charity initiative that offers free tutorial and free extra-curricular activities to disadvantaged children in the Cambridge area.
-We recruit the tutors and provide training and ongoing support throughout.
+Schools Plus Cambridge is one of the flagship voluntary projects of the Cambridge Hub.
+It is a student-run initiative that offers free tutorial and free extra-curricular activities to disadvantaged children and young people in the Cambridge area.
+We recruit the tutors and provide training and ongoing support throughout the project.
+Schools Plus runs in 6 of our sister Hubs across the country; in 2016/17, 562 tutors were placed nationally, reaching nearly 2,000 young people across 54 schools.
+2018-19 is our fifth year operating in Cambridge and brings some very exciting opportunities to confront educational disadvantage in one of the UK's most unequal cities.